How we are working towards prevention and diagnostics of Alzheimer’s, and drug treatments for AD, Parkinson’s and other diseases

 Translation of model systems to human health

-Using an in silico approach that compares functional activity between model systems such as zebrafish, mouse and humans, we isolate key genes and pathways in the models that may be contributing to diseases in human subjects.
+Using an in silico approach that compares functional activity between model systems such as human iPSC,3D organoids, mouse and humans, we isolate key genes and pathways in the models that may be contributing to diseases in human subjects.
 We want to determine the dynamics of pathways as they alter their activity within disease progression, and to predict which subjects will respond to a drug treatment – and predict the drugs they will respond to.